 Consent culture is the opposite of rape culture, where enthusiastic consent and open communication are normalized and expected.
 In consent culture, survivors are fully believed and supported.
 Young people are already doing amazing work building consent culture in their communities, and we want to give more young people the tools to engage in that work.
 Through classes on how to give and get enthusiastic consent, communicate with partners, support survivors and more, we believe that students can begin to change the culture of their community.

-If you’re interested in learning more about the workshops and services that YES offers, please contact Zuleyma Rivera, LMSW at 212-423-2831 or Zuleyma.Rivera@mountsinai.org.
+If you’re interested in learning more about the workshops and services that YES offers, please contact Heima Sritharan at (212) 731-7546 or Heima.Sritharan@mountsinai.org.

 The Mount Sinai Adolescent Health Center is located in New York City.
 It provides comprehensive, confidential, judgment free health care at no charge to over 10,000 young people every year.
 This column is not intended to provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual, only general information for education purposes only.